-All students full- or part-time who have been admitted (matriculated) are assigned an academic advisor.
+All students full- or part time, degree seeking who have been admitted (matriculated) are assigned an academic advisor.
 The primary role of the academic advisor is to guide the student (advisee) toward the accomplishment of the student's academic goal.
-The primary function of the academic advisors are to meet with the student periodically to review the student's academic status and progress; review and approve registrations for official enrollment with the Office of the Registrar; review and provide advice on student plans for "adding or dropping" previously approved courses; maintain "matriculation worksheets" based upon the Central Maine Community College academic program catalog requirements in effect in the first semester of the student's enrollment as a matriculate; and refer advisees to appropriate College personnel when necessary.
+The primary function of the academic advisors are to meet with the student periodically to review the student's academic status and progress; review and approve registrations for official enrollment with the Office of the Registrar; review and provide advice on student plans for "adding or dropping" previously approved courses; and refer advisees to appropriate College personnel when necessary.
 Advisor assignments are made after the student is admitted to a program.
-Changes of advisors are approved by department heads or the dean of academic affairs and written notification made to the reaistrar.
+Changes of advisors are approved by department heads or the dean of academic affairs and written notification made to the registrar.